-In this paper, we deal with context-aware query processing in ad-hoc peer-to-peer networks.
-Each peer in such an environment has a database over which users want to execute queries.
-This database involves (a) relations which are locally stored and (b) relations which are virtual or hybrid.
-In the case of virtual relations, all the tuples of the relation are collected from peers that are present in the network at the time when the query is posed.
-Hybrid relations involve both locally stored tuples and tuples collected from the network.
-The collaboration among peers is performed through web services.
-The integration of the external data, before they are locally collected to a peer's database is performed through a workflow of web service invocations.
-Summarizing the problem, due to the transitive nature of the extent of virtual relations, we cannot perform query processing in the traditional way, but rather, we have to involve contextaware query processing techniques that exploit the neighborhood of each peer and the web service infrastructure that deals with the heterogeneity of peers.
-To deal with the aforementioned problem we provide the following contributions.
-First, we formally define the system model.
-Next, we define SQL^{P} , an extension of traditional SQL on the basis of contextual environment requirements that concern the termination of queries, the failure of individual peers and the semantic characteristics of the peers of the network.
-In addition, we precisely define the semantics of SQL^P. We discuss issues of data integration, performed through workflows of web services.
-Moreover, we present a query execution algorithm as well as the formal definition of all the operators which take place in a query execution plan.
-Finally, we discuss issues of our prototype implementation.
+In this article, we deal with context-aware query processing in ad-hoc peer-to-peer networks.
+Each peer in such an environment has a database over which users execute queries.
+This database involves (a) relations which are locally stored and (b) virtual relations, all the tuples of which are collected from peers that are present in the network at the time when a query is posed.
+The objective of our work is to perform query processing in such an environment and, to this end, we start with a formal definition of the system model.
+Next, we formally define SQLP, an extension of SQL that covers the termination of queries, the failure of individual peers and the semantic characteristics of the peers of such a network.
+Moreover, we present a query execution algorithm as well as the formal definition of all the operators that take place in a query execution plan.